TiendaNube/devhub-apps/docs/applications/nube-sdk/ui-components.md

 ## `Checkbox`

-Checkbox allow the user to select one or more items from a set.
+Checkbox allows the user to select one or more items from a set.
 Checkboxes can be used to turn an option on or off.

 ```typescript title="Example"
 import type { NubeSDK } from "@tiendanube/nube-sdk-types";